 He has since created such opera productions as Rigoletto (Opera Holland Park), Eugene Onegin and Tamerlano (Scottish Opera), Don Giovanni (Operosa, Bulgaria), Semele (Scottish Opera and Florentine Opera, Milwaukee), Carmen (Opera Nordfjord, Norway), Giasone (Royal Academy of Music) and Idomeneo (Florentine Opera).

 He achieved international recognition for The Full Monteverdi, his devised dramatization of Monteverdi's Fourth book of madrigals, performed by I Fagiolini for three years and winning a Royal Philarmonic Society Award in 2005.

 Recent successes include a sensory production of Lera Auerbach's chamber opera, The Blind, for Lincoln Center Festival, New York, which the immersed public experienced wearing blindfolds, and the first full staging of John Adams’s El Niño for Spoleto Festival USA.
 He returned to Charleston in 2019 to create the first theatrical presentation of Joby Talbot's Path of Miracles and also directed Solomon's Knot in St John Passion at Bach Festival Leipzig.

-John has worked as a teacher and director at Royal College of Music, Royal Academy of Music, Royal Welsh College of Music and Drama, and Motley Theatre Design Course.
+John has worked as a teacher and director at Royal College of Music, Royal Academy of Music, Royal Welsh College of Music and Drama, Motley Theatre Design Course, and L'Atelier Lyrique de Montréal.
 Also working in film and television, John's critically acclaimed feature film, The Full Monteverdi, was distributed in cinemas, on television and on DVD.
 He also made a short film of Jean Françaix's L'Ode à la gastronomie and has created series for Sky Arts and the BBC.